 Last Updated on by

-Gone are the days when an injured individual is recommended to take a few days off and rest to help the injury heal on a much faster rate.
+Gone are the days when an injured individual is recommended to take a few days off and rest to help the injury heal at a much faster rate.
 As you may know, it has been general knowledge that the body repairs and heals itself.
 Therefore, resting and performing fewer movements will naturally heal the injury and would not add risks to the situation.

 But times have changed.
 There are a lot of studies in recent times that suggest the other way around.
 And instead of resting and minimizing movements, injured people are now asked to perform certain physical activities and exercises to ultimately heal the injury.